Goji-P2P/slate/source/includes/_instruments.md

 Registers a new instrument which can then be referenced by its symbol in other APIs which require an `InstrumentSymbol`.

-The instrument can then be referenced by the `InstrumentSymbol` in the following APIs:
+A registered instrument can be referenced by the `InstrumentSymbol` in the following APIs:

  * [Trade Settlement API](/#settlement-equity-trade-settlement)
  * [Corporate Actions API](/#settlement-equity-corporate-actions)